Rafael Fiziev

-Rafael Fiziev (born March 5, 1993) is an Azerbaijani professional mixed martial artist and Muay Thai fighter, who currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
-As of October 24, 2022, he is #6 in the UFC lightweight rankings.
+Rafael Fiziev (born March 5, 1993) is an Azerbaijani professional mixed martial artist and Muay Thai fighter.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+As of November 18, 2025, he is #9 in the UFC lightweight rankings.

 Early life

-Fiziev was born in Korday, Kazakhstan, to an Azerbaijani father and a Russian mother.
+Fiziev was born in Korday, Kazakhstan, to an Azerbaijani father who was an undercover police officer and a Russian mother.
 When he was a child, Fiziev's family moved to Bishkek, Kyrgyzstan.

-When he was a child, Fiziev's dad bought him and his cousins boxing gloves and told them to spar.
-Getting beat up by his cousins, Fiziev didn't enjoy fighting and soon gave it up.
-It wasn't until he changed schools as a teenager that Fiziev took up Muay Thai at the age of 11 due to being bullied.
+When he was a child, Fiziev's father bought him and his cousins boxing gloves and told them to spar.
+Initially, he did not enjoy sparring, and it was not until he changed schools that Fiziev took up Muay Thai at the age of 11 due to being bullied.
 While he concentrated on Muay Thai growing up, he also took up several other combat sports including combat sambo, boxing, Jiu Jitsu, and wrestling.
-When switching from Thai boxing to MMA, he says learning the grappling was the toughest part but his striking and standup required adjusting as well.
+When switching from Muay Thai to MMA, he says learning the grappling was the toughest part but his striking and standup required adjusting as well.

+Fiziev worked as an undercover police officer but resigned after realising he would not make it to the level he wanted to.
+As a poor Muay Thai fighter in Thailand, he would attend Buddhist temples to survive off of bananas and pineapples.

 Muay Thai career

 On April 29, 2016, Fiziev participated to the Toyota Marathon Tournament.
-In the quarter finals he defeated Ruslan Rybakov by decision.
-In the semi finals he knocked out Phakhow Darbphong 191.
+In the quarter-finals he defeated Ruslan Rybakov by decision.
+In the semi-finals he knocked out Phakhow Darbphong 191.
 In Final he faced Sorgraw Petchyindee Academy who defeated him by decision.

 Fiziev entered the 2017 Toyota Marathon 154 lb tournament as well, defeating Detrit Sathian Gym by decision in the semifinal.
 In the final he rematched Sorgraw Petchyindee Academy.
 He lost again by decision but went viral on social media in the process due to the impressive lean back defensive technique he displayed.

 On April 21, 2017, Fiziev faced former Lumpinee Stadium champion Yodpayak Sitsongpeenong at a Muay Xtreme event in Bangkok, Thailand.
 Fiziev won the fight by knockout in the second round.

 On September 22, 2017, Fiziev faced Leyton Collimore at Phoenix FC 3 in London, England.
 He was defeated by unanimous decision.

 Mixed martial arts career

 Early career

 Fiziev made his professional MMA debut in 2015.
-He fought in Asian regional promotions like ROAD FC and the American promotion Titan FC before he signed with UFC.
+He fought in Asian regional promotions such as ROAD FC and the American promotion Titan FC before he signed with UFC.